-- 8. If the combination temperature and pressure relief valve on the appliance discharges periodically, this may be due to thermal expansion in a closed water supply system.
-Contact the water supplier or local plumbing inspector on how to correct this situation.
-Do not plug the combination temperature and pressure relief valve outlet. - 9.
-A combination sacrificial anode rod/hot water outlet nipple has been installed to extend tank life.
-The anode rod should be inspected annually and replaced when necessary to prolong tank life.
+- 9. A combination sacrificial anode rod/hot water outlet nipple has been installed to extend tank life.
+The anode rod should be inspected periodically (every 2 years) and replaced when necessary to prolong tank life.
 Water conditions in your area will influence the time interval for inspection and replacement of the anode rod.
-Contact the plumbing professional who installed the water heater, or the manufacturer listed on the rating plate, for anode replacement information.
+Contact the plumbing professional who installed the water heater or the manufacturer listed on the rating plate for anode replacement information.
 The use of a water softener may increase the speed of anode consumption.
 More frequent inspection of the anode is needed when using softened (or phosphate treated) water. - 10.
-The blower has sealed motor bearings and does NOT require adding oil. - 11.
-Vent pipe and vent hood screen should be cleaned of any foreign material.
-The screen is located inside the vent hood outlet and is accessible from the outside of the hood.
-Do not reach inside the vent hood when the water heater is in operation.
+The blower has sealed motor bearings and does not require adding oil.